| ||Format||Pages||Price|| |

 |Standard + Redline PDF Bundle||8||$56.00|| ADD TO CART|

 Significance and Use

-This test method provides a means of verifying instrument alignment in order to quantify and minimize systematic experimental error in X-ray diffraction residual stress measurement.
-This method is suitable for application to conventional diffractometers or to X-ray diffraction instrumentation of either the diverging or parallel beam types.,
+4.1 This test method provides a means of verifying the alignment of an X-ray diffraction instrument in order to quantify and minimize systematic experimental error in residual stress measurement.
+This method is suitable for application to conventional diffractometers or to X-ray diffraction instrumentation designed for residual stress measurement of either the diverging or parallel beam types.,

-Application of this test method requires the use of a flat specimen of stress-free material that produces diffraction in the angular region of the diffraction peak to be used for stress measurement.
-The specimen must be sufficiently fine-grained and isotropic so that large numbers of individual crystals contribute to the diffraction peak produced.
-The crystals must provide intense diffraction at all angles of tilt, ψ, which will be employed (see Note 1).
+4.2 Application of this test method requires the use of a flat stress-free specimen that diffracts X-rays within the angular range of the diffraction peak to be used for residual stress measurement.
+The specimen shall be sufficiently fine-grained, homogeneous, isotropic, and of sufficient depth such that incident X-rays interact with and diffract from an adequate number of individual coherent domains and or grains such that a near random grain orientation distribution is sampled.
+The crystals shall provide intense diffraction at all angles of tilt, ψ, which will be employed (see ).

-1.1 This test method covers the preparation and use of a flat stress-free test specimen for the purpose of checking the systematic error caused by instrument misalignment or sample positioning in X-ray diffraction residual stress measurement, or both.
+1.1 This test method covers the procedure for preparation and usage of a stress-free test specimen for the purpose of verifying the systematic error caused by instrument misalignment and/or sample positioning during X-ray diffraction residual stress measurement.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 E6 Terminology Relating to Methods of Mechanical Testing

 |Link to Active (This link will always route to the current Active version of the standard.)|